Tricyclic antidepressants and tetracyclic antidepressants

 - Trimipramine (Surmontil)

-Sometimes, these antidepressants are used to treat conditions other than depression, such as anxiety disorders or nerve-related (neuropathic) pain.
+Sometimes cyclic antidepressants are used to treat conditions other than depression, such as anxiety disorders or nerve-related (neuropathic) pain.

-Side effects and cautions
+Possible side effects and cautions

 - Dry mouth

-- Urinary retention
+- Urine retention

 - Increased appetite leading to weight gain

-- Increased sweating
+- Excessive sweating